We independently evaluate all of our recommendations. If you click on links we provide, we may receive compensation.

 Size

 If you’re looking for a nonstick pan to cook breakfast for one or two, a small skillet or pot will save you storage space.
-A good starting point for a skillet is a 10-inch model: it’s roomy but not too bulky to store in a small kitchen.
+A good starting point for a skillet is a 10-inch model: It’s roomy but not too bulky to store in a small kitchen.
 Another great essential nonstick pan is a 6-quart stockpot, ideal for cooking rice or thick stews and allowing for easy cleanup.

 FAQs